EPCOT (concept): Residential areas

 On the rim of the city core would have been high-density apartment housing.
 This is where most of EPCOT's 20,000 citizens would have lived.
-Not much is discussed about the apartments themselves, although Walt Disney stated that no-one in EPCOT would own their land.
+Not much is discussed about the apartments themselves, although Walt Disney stated that no one in EPCOT would own their land.
 There would be no difference between an apartment and a home.
 All renting rates would be modest and competitive with the surrounding market.
-Housing would be constructed in such a way as to ensure ease of change, so that new ideas/products could be used.
+Housing would be constructed in such a way as to ensure ease of change so that new ideas/products could be used.
 A person returning from a hard day's work could very well come home to a kitchen with brand-new appliances in it.

-Beyond the Green Belt was the low-density, single-family house neighborhoods.
+Beyond the Green Belt were the low-density, single-family house neighborhoods.
 These areas would have resembled the petals on a flower, with the houses located on the rim of each "petal".
 Inside the "petal" was a vast green area.
-The area would have had paths for electric carts, light recreation areas for adults and play areas for children.
+The area would have had paths for electric carts, light recreation areas for adults, and play areas for children.
 The PeopleMover station for each area would have also been located in the green area.
 The resident could simply walk to the station from their home and on to work.
 As with the apartments, the houses would be built to be easily changed.

 Living and employment

 As no one living in EPCOT would own their own land or home, residents would have no municipal voting rights (bond issues, etc.).
 Walt Disney wanted to exercise this control only to be able to change technology in homes easily.

 According to the film, all adults living in EPCOT would be employed, thereby preventing the formation of slums and ghettos.
-There would be no retirees—everyone would have been required to have a job.
-Residents would have been employed at the Magic Kingdom theme park, the city central core shopping areas, the hotel/convention center, the airport, the Welcome Center, or the industrial park.
-As the film states, "everyone living in EPCOT will have the responsibility to maintain this living blueprint of the future."
+There would be no retirees — everyone would be required to have a job.
+Residents would be employed at the Magic Kingdom theme park, the city's central core shopping areas, the hotel/convention center, the airport, the Welcome Center, or the industrial park.
+As the film states, "Everyone living in EPCOT will have the responsibility to maintain this living blueprint of the future."